Asmodai/gohacks/v1/doc/types.md

 Queue structure.

-This is a cheap implementation of a LIFO queue.
+This is a cheap implementation of a FIFO queue.

 #### func  NewBoundedQueue